-Ted Love, M.D. has been a member of our Board since July 2020.
-Dr. Love served as president and chief executive officer of Global Blood Therapeutics, Inc. from June 2014 to October 2022.
+Previously, Dr. Love served as president and chief executive officer of Global Blood Therapeutics, Inc. from June 2014 to October 2022.
 From February 2010 to August 2012, he served as executive vice president, research and development and technical operations, at Onyx Pharmaceuticals, Inc. Prior to Onyx, from 2001 to January 2009, Dr. Love served as president, chief executive officer and chairman of Nuvelo, Inc. Prior to that, he served as senior vice president, development, at Theravance, Inc. from 1998 to 2001.
 Previously, he spent six years at Genentech, Inc., where he held a number of senior management positions in medical affairs and product development and served as chairman of Genentech's Product Development Committee.
 Dr. Love served as a consultant in medicine in the Department of Cardiology at the Massachusetts General Hospital.
 Within the past five years, Dr. Love previously served on the board of directors of Amicus Therapeutics, Inc., a biotechnology company, and Cascadian Therapeutics, Inc., a biopharmaceutical company.
 Dr. Love holds a B.A. in molecular biology from Haverford College and an M.D. from Yale Medical School.
 He completed a residency in internal medicine and a fellowship in cardiology at the Massachusetts General Hospital.

-Other Public Company Directorships: Seagen Inc. (2020-present)
+Other Public Company Directorships: Structure Therapeutics Inc. (2023-present) Gilead Sciences, Inc. (2024-present)

-Former Other Public Company Directorships: Global Blood Therapeutics, Inc. (2014-2022)
+Former Other Public Company Directorships: Seagen Inc. (2020-2023) Global Blood Therapeutics, Inc. (2014-2022)

-Dr. Love was selected to serve on our Board because of his more than 20 years of leadership and management experience in the biopharmaceutical industry, including Global Blood Therapeutics, Inc. and Onyx Pharmaceuticals, Inc., in addition to his prior experience as a practicing physician.
-He brings both strong business expertise and knowledge of patient perspectives to our Board.
+Dr. Love was selected to serve on our Board because of his more than 20 years of leadership and management experience in the biopharmaceutical industry, including BIO, Global Blood Therapeutics, Inc. and Onyx Pharmaceuticals, Inc., in addition to his prior experience as a practicing physician.
+Dr. Love also has notable experience on the boards of other public healthcare companies.
+He brings both strong business expertise, experience as a CEO of a global healthcare company, and knowledge of patient perspectives to our Board.